til-ai/til-25/README.md

 Teams are advised to submit early; don't put it off all the way until the end!
 Note that the leaderboard reflects your latest submission, not your best all-time submission.
 While you are encouraged to experiment and make several submissions, your progression onto the semi-finals and finals will be based on the leaderboard positions after your team's final submissions before the submission deadline.
 The responsibility is on you and your team to ensure that the results from your best models are what will be used to determine whether you progress.

-Teams are also recommended to test their Docker containers prior to submission using the provided test scripts (i.e. `test_asr.py`, `test_nlp.py`, `test_vlm.py`) to ensure that most of the common bugs regarding hitting your container endpoints are resolved first.
+Teams are also recommended to test their Docker containers prior to submission using the provided test scripts (i.e. `test_asr.py`, `test_ocr.py`, `test_rl.py`) to ensure that most of the common bugs regarding hitting your container endpoints are resolved first.
 This also allows teams to improve their own speed of iteration as submission evaluation can take upwards of an hour.

 ### Building a container

 To build your container, run the following command from where your Dockerfile is located, which should be the directory of your container (e.g. `/asr`).
-Be sure to also update the tag (the `-t` flag) with your team name and the model task (`asr`, `nlp`, `vlm`) accordingly.
+Be sure to also update the tag (the `-t` flag) with your team name and the model task (`asr`, `ocr`, `cv`, `rl`) accordingly.

 ```bash
 docker build -t TEAM-NAME-asr .